EVORA-project/evora-ontology/models/docs/externalEquivalentTaxon.md

 ## Comments

-* Could serve as a bridge between ICTV and NCBI as several providers currently uses NCBI Taxonomy
+* Could serve as a bridge between ICTV and NCBI as several providers currently uses NCBI Taxonomy.

 ## Identifier and Mapping Information